unixorn/awesome-zsh-plugins/README.md

 [declare-zsh](https://github.com/zdharma/declare-zsh) to edit your Zplugin commands in your `~.zshrc` and also use [zplugin-console](https://github.com/zplugin/zplugin-console) to view and change the state of the Zsh session and to delete the plugins and snippets from the disk.
+The project is very active – currently > 2000 commits.

 ### [zpm](https://github.com/zpm-zsh/zpm)